 Every part of an address is necessary for delivery, so incomplete addresses are unusable.
 One of the first steps in your address cleansing process should be to make sure every address lists the house or apartment number, street, city, state, and zip code.

 An API or web service will be able to identify incomplete addresses within seconds.
 From there, the incomplete addresses will be cross-referenced with the official USPS database and filled in, if possible.
 This way, all of your mail is guaranteed to be delivered to a valid address.

 This is part of what’s called the data hygiene process, which all addresses need to run through in order to be considered cleansed.
 This process involves three steps: standardize, correct, and validate.
 When addresses are checked for completeness, your API or web service will also standardize them.
 We’ll cover the second and third steps below, in the next two best practices.

 Prior to sending out a mail campaign, it’s essential to review addresses and identify ones that are incorrect, which would otherwise result in returned mail.
 Correcting and standardizing addresses results in a higher return on investment, decreased cost due to undeliverable mail, and reduces fraud related to invalid or fake addresses.

 Using an address cleaning API, you can correct spelling errors, format with the correct abbreviation, fix incorrect abbreviations, format ZIP codes to the correct ZIP + 4 code, and more.
 Essentially, these steps ensure that your mailing addresses are deliverable and formatted according to USPS standards.

 Build Powerful Phone Verification Applications

-Get started today with a free trial and you'll receive 250 free address validation credits.Start Free Trial
+Get started today and you'll receive 250 free address validation credits.Create Account

 Delete Invalid Addresses